Loathly lady: Diarmuid

 In the Fenian Cycle of Irish mythology, Diarmuid Ua Duibhne was one of the most famous members of the Fianna.
 One freezing winter's night, the Loathly Lady brazenly entered the Fianna lodge, where the warriors had just gone to bed after a hunting expedition.
 Drenched to the bone, her sodden hair was snarled and knotted.
 Desperate for warmth and shelter, she knelt beside each warrior and demanded a blanket, beginning with their leader Fionn.
 Despite her rants and temper tantrums, the tired men only rolled over and ignored her in the hope that she would leave.
 Only young Diarmuid, whose bed was nearest to the fireplace, took pity on the wretched woman, giving her his bed and blanket.
 The Loathly Lady noticed Diarmuid's love spot and said that she had wandered the world alone for 7 years.
 Diarmuid reassured her and told her she could sleep all night and that he would protect her.
 Towards dawn, he became aware that she had become a beautiful young woman.

 The next day, the Loathly Lady rewarded Diarmuid's kindness by offering him his greatest wish—a house overlooking the sea.
 Overjoyed, Diarmuid asked the woman to live with him.
 She agreed on one condition: He must promise never to mention how ugly she looked on the night they met.
 After 3 days together, Diarmuid grew restless.
 The Loathly Lady offered to watch his greyhound and her new pups while he went hunting.
-On three separate occasions, Diarmuid's friends, envious of his good luck, visited the lady and asked for one of the new pups.
+On three occasions, Diarmuid's friends, envious of his good luck, visited the lady and asked for one of the new pups.
 Each time, she honoured the request.
 Each time, Diarmuid was angry and asked her how she could repay him so meanly when he overlooked her ugliness the first night they met.
 On the third mention of that which he had promised never to speak of, the Loathly Lady and the house disappeared, and his beloved greyhound died.